 Yesterday I was sharing about some of the homeschool methods that I like, today our topic is curriculum.
 This is another big subject!
 I’ve often said that one of the hardest parts of homeschooling is choosing what curriculum to use.

 Over the years there are a few products that have really stood out to us, things we keep coming back to over and over again.
 The first is Five in a Row (FIAR).
-FIAR is a literature based unit study curriculum.
-We own volumes 1-3 and their is now a volume 4 for older children.
+FIAR is a literature-based unit study curriculum.
+We own volumes 1-3 and there is now a volume 4 for older children.

 I will do a longer post on FIAR soon, as it really deserves a dedicated post!